Omar12/clanker-chats/burnout.md

 Burnout often comes from overcommitting.
 Saying yes feels good in the moment but steals future energy.

-A VP at Netflix once told me: "Every yes is a no to something else — sometimes your health, sometimes your family."
+A VP at a previous role once told me: "Every yes is a no to something else — sometimes your health, sometimes your family."
 That stuck with me.
 Now, I'll say:
 * "I can do X by Friday, but not Y."
 * "I don't have bandwidth this sprint.
 Can we revisit next month?"